maxvonage/nexmo-developer/_documentation/en/neru/debugging.md

 ## Start a local debug session

-In your project folder run the debug start command from the cli (you can already use the terminal window in VSCode if that is more convenient for you) - please note that the first time you run this it will set up and install a few more things.
+In your project folder run the debug start command from the CLI (you can already use the terminal window in VSCode if that is more convenient for you) - please note that the first time you run this it will set up and install a few more things.

 ```
 neru-cli debug start